iguananaut/iguananaut.net/content/programming/windows-data-import.rst

-Of course, that is the most naïve point of view--things more complicated when we consider linking multiple object files, or runtime relocations due to the fact that are code is not necessarily loaded at a fixed virtual memory address.
+Of course, that is the most naïve point of view--things more complicated when we consider linking multiple object files, or runtime relocations due to the fact that our code is not necessarily loaded at a fixed virtual memory address.
 Nevertheless, the compiler has some intelligence as to what will happen.
 In fact, it will leave the exact value of ``bar.a`` empty for now, and include a relocation entry for the linker to fill in later, as it may combine one or more TUs and their respective ``.data``, ``.text``, and other sections and things will get moved around.
+This is an implementation detail at the level of binary object files, with which the C standard is mostly unconcerned.

 Link-time relocations can be quite sophisticated, and can put almost anything almost anywhere in the file.
 We can easily relocate data in the